 31 December 2018 31 December 2019

 Helicopters 459 459

-Electronics for the Defence and Security 188 188
+Defence Electronics & Security 188 188

 Aeronautics 60 60

 707 707

 Goodwill is tested for impairment in order to determine any possible loss in value, making reference to the CGU as a whole, including, in accordance with the organisational and operational model, the equity investments falling within the scope of consolidation, which are then included and tested in the same year as the impairment.
 Therefore, only the equity investments that are not tested together with goodwill are subject to an impairment test separately, if required.